-The genetic modification in the single maize events (Bt11, MIR162, MIR604 and GA21) is not intended to change any of the typical crop characteristics of maize (except for the tolerance to insect and herbicide products).
-Observations from field trials have confirmed that characteristics the agronomic of Bt11.
-MIR162.
-MIR604, GA21 and Bt11 x MIR162 x MIR604 x GA21 maize have not changed in comparison with isogenic controls, and therefore, there is no increase or decrease in the potential for plant-to-plant gene transfer with the stacked maize products compared to traditional maize.
-Gene transfer from Bt11 x MIR162 x MIR604 x GA21 maize to other sexually compatible plant species is not possible since maize has no wild relatives in the EU.
+The genetic modification in the single maize events (Bt11, MIR162 and GA21) is not intended to change any of the typical crop characteristics of maize (except for the tolerance to insect and herbicide products).

+Observations from field trials have confirmed that the agronomic characteristics of Bt11, MIR162, GA21 and with the higher level stack Bt11 x MIR162 x MIR604 x GA21 maize (in line with the EFSA guidance) have not changed in comparison with isogenic controls, and therefore, there is no increase or decrease in the potential for plant-to-plant gene transfer with the stacked maize products compared to traditional maize.

+Gene transfer from Bt11 x MIR162 x GA21 maize to other sexually compatible plant species is not possible since maize has no wild relatives in the EU.
 In addition, since the scope of this application does not include authorisation for the cultivation of the stacked maize, the likelihood of dissemination of pollen to other plants (including cultivated maize plants) is considered to be negligible.